jhvanderschee/hugobricks/content/en/docs/settings/footer.md

 ### Socials

-Socials is a list of titles, links and logos that represent social media platforms of your choice.
+This is an array that holds the social links.
+The items in this array consist of a `title`, a `link` and a `logo` field.
+These links represent the social media platforms of your choice.
+The logo images should be black SVG's an a transparent background.

 ### Footer text